• Skip to primary navigation

 The type of soil you have makes all the difference when you are creating or growing an ornamental garden.
 In my neck of the woods, here in Southwestern Pennsylvania, most of us have clay soil.

 That often means we need to add organic material to our gardens to help aerate the soil and break up the clay.
-Natural mulch and compost are two great ways to help with clay soil.
+Natural mulch and compost are two great ways to help with the soil composition.

 However, there are many plants that will thrive in the clay, especially once they get established.